-Take brilliant researchers and professors, give them some natural elements, and let them observe the life going on day after day.
-What you get is a stunning discovery: plants are living beings with a secret life, and an astonishing behavior we thought only humans could have.
+Take brilliant researchers and professors, give them some natural elements, and let them observe life going on day after day.
+What you get is a stunning discovery: plants are living beings with a secret life and astonishing behavior we thought only humans could have.

 One of them is Stefano Mancuso, professor at the Florence University and director of LINV – International Laboratory of Plant Neurobiology.
 Then there is Pietro Maroè, who is a forest expert and professional tree climber.

-These men, with their research and books, unveiled what plants do secretly, or that simply goes unnoticed because out of the corner of human eyes, or it happens too slowly to be spotted.
+These men, with their research and books, unveiled what plants do secretly.
+Things that may go unnoticed because happen too slowly or remain hidden.
 Let’s discover some amazing examples.

 1. Sunflowers That Play

-Just after birth, they seem to do movements that will teach them how to socialize with the others of the same kind.
+Just after birth, it seems they do movements that teach them how to socialize with others of the same kind.
 “It’s not totally proved scientifically,” Mancuso said, “but still stunning.”

-When an acorn falls down on the ground in the forest, the day can be quite dark down there, in the undergrowth, blocking the light trees need to survive.
+When an acorn falls down on the ground in the forest, the day can be quite dark down there, in the undergrowth, blocking light trees need to survive.
 That’s when the adult trees around the acorn, belonging to the same family, start feeding it with their roots.
-It will grow high and strong, and one day it will be able to get all the light it needs.
+In this way, the acorn will grow high and strong getting all the light it needs.

 3. Plants That Walk

-In Palermo city (South Italy) a centenary Ficus macrophylla was able to do what we might consider extraordinary.
-Its air sprouts moved to the ground, turned into roots and generated new trunks.
+In Palermo city (South Italy) a centenary Ficus macrophylla did what we may consider extraordinary.
+Its air sprouts moved to the ground, turned into roots, and generated new trunks.
 After 150 years of life, the tree literally moved for several meters.

 But there’s more.
-Plants can also interact and condition the life around them: insects, birds, little reptiles, and mammals.
-They are equally important to the plants’ life, or sometimes dangerous.
-In fact, the following is what you can observe in some flowers and vegetables.
+Plants can also interact and condition life around them (insects, birds, little reptiles, and mammals).
+These creatures can be either vital or dangerous to the plants’ life.
+In fact, here is what you can observe in some flowers and vegetables:

 4. Tomatoes That Make Animals Eating Each Other

-They produce neuroactive substances that once eaten by caterpillars make them cannibals.
+They produce neuroactive substances that make caterpillars, that feed on them, cannibals.
 This is a clever and merciless strategy to reduce their enemies and save their leaves from death.
-We talked about it more in detail in the article “Stunning Self-Defence Technique For Tomato Plants: They Induce Cannibalism Among Caterpillars.”
+We talked about it more in detail in the article “Stunning Self-Defence Technique for Tomato Plants: They Induce Cannibalism Among Caterpillars.”

 5. Flowers That Drug Animals

-They attract animals with their shape, colors, and smell so that creatures like birds and insects can contribute to their reproduction thanks to the pollination.
-Moreover, in order to stimulate – and reward – their best couriers, they secrete some kind of drug to make the animals more addictive and productive.
+They attract animals with their shape, colors, and smell so that creatures like birds and insects can contribute to pollination, and by consequence, to plants’ reproduction.
+Moreover, to stimulate – and reward – their best couriers, they secrete some kind of drug to make these animals more addictive and productive.

-In addition, according to Maroè and his book “La timidezza delle chiome,” when he climbs trees he can feel better as if they’ve been using this same technique too.
+What Maroè told in his book “La Timidezza Delle Chiome” may confirm this phenomenon.
+He declared when he climbs trees he feels better as if they’ve been using this same technique.

 6. Plants That Can See

-Every spring narcissus flowers can sense when seasons change by measuring the length of days and nights.
-Therefore, plants have their own sight – like us – and can perceive colors thanks to 11 different kinds of photoreceptors.
+Every spring narcissus flowers can sense when the season changes by measuring the length of days and nights.
+This means plants have their own sight – like us – and can perceive colors thanks to 11 different kinds of photoreceptors.
 This allows them to react to sunlight.
-You can read more about this topic in the book “What a Plant Knows” by Daniel Chamovitz.
+You can read more about this topic in the book “What a Plant Knows” written by Daniel Chamovitz.

 7. Plants That Can Smell

 Fragrances are part of their life.
-They can use them to detect and interact with the surrounding world.
-In 2006 a study discovered that parasitic plants use their hosts volatiles to detect them (and sap life out of them).
-For example, it’s been observed that the Cuscuta pentagona (dodder) seedlings can find where a tomato plant stands, and then germinate close to the nearby plant in order to feed on it.
-This indicates the possibility that the volatile clues, emitted by the tomato, are used by the parasitic plant to detect his host.
-This was even clearer when a wheat plant was placed in the mix and the Cuscuta pentagona still preferred the tomato: an evidence that the seedlings can distinguish between the two plants.
+They use them to detect and interact with the surrounding world.
+In 2006 a study discovered parasitic plants use their host’s volatiles to detect them (and sap life out of them).
+For example, it’s been observed the Cuscuta pentagona (dodder) seedlings can find where a tomato plant stands so that it can germinate close to the nearby plant and feed on it.
+This indicates volatile clues emitted by tomatoes may be used by the parasitic plant to detect his host.
+This was even clearer when a wheat plant was placed in the mix and the Cuscuta pentagona still preferred the tomatoes.
+This is the evidence that the seedlings can distinguish between the two plants.

-A few years ago researchers discovered that plants can react to oncoming herbivore invasions by warning each other and lead to a defensive reaction.
-They set up bean plants close to each other, and when aphids attacked one of them, the nearby plants started their defense strategy: the production of chemicals, such as methyl salicylate, that repels their enemies, and attracts their predators.
+A few years ago, researchers discovered that plants can react to oncoming herbivore invasions by warning each other so that they can react and protect themselves.
+They set up bean plants close to each other.
+When aphids attack one of them, the nearby plants start their defense strategy: they produce chemicals, such as methyl salicylate, that both repel their enemies and attracts their predators.

-Perhaps the fantastic world of the living plants we’ve seen only in Hollywood films, or read about in books, is more real that we may think.
-It’s just a matter of how we see the world, how much we are open-minded and willing to believe that we humans are not the only living beings on this planet.
+Perhaps the fantastic world of living plants doesn’t exist only in Hollywood films or fairy tales books, but is more real than we may think.
+It depends on how we see the world, how much open-minded we are, and willing to believe that we humans are not the only living beings on Earth.